• Skip to primary navigation

 Ingredients on a counter top.

-A can of pumpkin puree (not pumpkin pie filling) is needed for this recipe.
+• Pumpkin puree - A can of pumpkin puree (not pumpkin pie filling) is needed for this recipe.
 You are welcome to substitute this with homemade, cooked pumpkin puree if you have it on hand.

-Brown sugar can be substituted with granulated sugar, but I prefer the caramelized flavor that the brown sugar adds to the recipe.
+• Brown sugar - Can be substituted with granulated sugar, but I prefer the caramelized flavor that the brown sugar adds to the recipe.

-You may also want to add garnishes like gingersnap cookies (as shown in the photos), a dash of cinnamon, and a dollop of whipped cream.
+• Optional garnishes - You may also want to add garnishes like gingersnap cookies (as shown in the photos), a dash of cinnamon, and a dollop of whipped cream.

 Pumpkin pie filling and whipped cream in bowls, and the two folded together in a third bowl.

-Whipped cream tips and tricks
+Tips and tricks

-• Whip your heavy cream on medium speed, not high speed.
+Tips for making whipped cream - Use very cold heavy cream.
+Whip the heavy cream using a hand mixer (or stand mixer) on medium speed, not high speed.
 It's less messy and there's less of a chance of overmixing your cream.

-• Use a large bowl - your cream will double in size and there will be some splashing while you mix your cream.
+Use a large bowl - your cream will double in size and there will be some splashing while you mix your cream.

-You can also use your pumpkin mousse to build parfaits.
-Crumble a few gingersnap cookies or graham crackers and build a parfait by adding thin layers of mousse and crumbled cookies to a decorative glass.
+Make parfaits - Crumble a few gingersnap cookies or graham crackers and build a parfait by adding thin layers of mousse and crumbled cookies to a decorative glass.

 A decorative white bowl filled with pumpkin mousse, decorated with a gingersnap cookie.

 Even though mousse may seem delicate, it will keep for several days in the refrigerator and hold its shape and texture.
-Your pumpkin mousse will keep for 4-5 days in the refrigerator, but is best served within 1-2 days.
+Your pumpkin mousse will keep for 3-4 days in the refrigerator, but is best served within 1-2 days.

 A metal spoon scooping into a bowl of pumpkin mousse.

-4.70 from 20 reviews
+4.73 from 36 reviews

 Pumpkin Mousse